MaddyGuthridge/COMP3891/Memory Management/Page tables/page table.md

 A page table is a bunch of "pages" of memory, used to map between [[page|pages]] in [[virtual memory]] and [[frame|frames]] in [[physical memory]].

 Since the translations are done on-the-fly, the physical memory used by a process doesn't need to be contiguous, even if the virtual memory is.
-The physical organisation of memory is abstracted away - userland programmers only need to deal with virtual addresses (I am jealous).
+The physical organisation of memory is abstracted away - user-land programmers only need to deal with virtual addresses (I am jealous).

 Paging offers no external fragmentation, and only small amounts of internal fragmentation (in last page)